AnimalInstinct/api-nodejs-express-auth-files/README.md

-# NodeJS API example with auth and files uploading
+# NodeJS Express Typescript Mysql API example with auth and files uploading

 ## Install and run